Posted by Tris S. on 12/14/20 (updated 03/03/21)

 - Cataloging using a combination of linked data URIs and MARC authority records.

 - Native generation of linked data RDF/XML records.

-- Add support for audiobooks.
+- Add support for audiobooks, DVDs, textbooks, braille, and biographies.
 Also, other materials based on demand.

 - Continue algorithm R&D.